mpievolbio-scicomp/pcaExplorer/inst/extdata/instructions.md

 - `pcaplot` plots the sample PCA for `DESeqTransform` objects, such as rlog-transformed data.
 This is the workhorse of the Samples View tab
+- `pcaplot3d` - same as for `pcaplot`, but it uses the `threejs` package for the 3d interactive view.
 - `pcascree` produces a scree plot of the PC computed on the samples.
 A `prcomp` object needs to be passed as main argument
 - `correlatePCs` and `plotPCcorrs` respectively compute and plot significance of the (cor)relation